-What are guitar neck joints?
-The “Three types” of guitar neck joint types are bolt-on-neck, set-neck, and neck-through.
+Guitar Neck Joint Types?
+There are THREE neck joint types which include bolt-on-neck, set-neck, and neck-through.
 The difference between bolt-on necks is that the neck and body is attached with a metal plate and screws.
 Whilst the set-neck is glued to the body, and the set-through neck and the body of the guitar is one whole piece.

-In this article, we discuss the three neck joint types in more detail to give you a better understanding of the types of guitar that is right for you, and the types of tones these produce.
+In this article, we discuss the THREE neck joint types in more detail to give you a better understanding of the types of guitar that is right for you, and the types of tones these produce.
+Let’s get started!

 The Bolt-on guitar neck construction consists of the guitar neck and guitar body to be manufactured separately and then attached together with a metal plate and screws.
 The bolt-on neck type is the easiest way to manufacture for mass production as the two parts (neck and body) can be produced separately and then attached later down the product line.